Best Curling Iron Review – Top 5 Swishest List for Nov. 2017 with Buying Guide

 The review team doesn’t know if that’s true or not, but what we do know is that this BaBy(liss) does its job fast and extremely well.
 There’s an amazing selection of 50 heat settings (up to a 450° setting you should never need), a turbo-heat button that increases the iron’s temperature with lightning speed, and a feature that’s vastly overrated, a long eight-foot 360° swivel cord.
 The clip is solid but not too tight, and the barrel moves through hair easily without snagging.

 The BaByliss PRO is comfortable and easy to use, generates well-controlled levels of heat quickly and efficiently, and creates great curls in just a few seconds.
-Unless you have very short or thin hair, it’s the right size and the right curling iron; it’s more expensive than most, but better than most.
+Unless you have very short or thin hair, it’s the right size and the right curling iron; it’s more expensive than most, but also better than most.

 Facts and figures on the BaByliss PRO Nano Titanium Spring Curling Iron: